rcrowther/django-img/README.md

 ## Forms
 ### Overview
-The model ImageField does routing, not validation, not even through FileField

-The form FileField read checks files.
-It checks if a file exists, has a size, and that the filename is not too long.

-The form ImageField goes a little further.
-It checks Pillow can read the file, that Pillow.verify() does not think it is broken, that the MIME type is coherent, then validates the extension against Pillow data.

-Interesting, ImageFile itself has a little checking, as it must rescue dimension data from Pillow.

-### For Image/Reform models
-There's nothing special about using the Image model in forms.
-Stock Django.
-Use the model or subclasses via Django admin or Model forms.
+There's nothing special about using images trom this app in forms.
+Even the custom fields are mostly renames to tidy code and namespace custom admin configurations.

-The field used by Image for image storage is not a standard Django ImageFile, but an override.
+That said, the fields used by Image for image storage are not standard Django.

-#### ImageFileField
+### ImageFileField
-Does a few extra jobs beyond an ImageFile,
+If you are interested in the internals, this does a few extra jobs beyond an ImageFile,

 <dl>
-    <dt>Contains some extra config attributes,</dt>
+    <dt>Contains extra config attributes,</dt>
     <dd>Most of which are gathered from the class configuration (e.g. max_upload size).
-The class cas deconstruct these.</dd>
+The class cas deconstruct these for migrations.</dd>
     <dt>extra validators<ddt>
     <dd>Beyond the standard Django field, this field and it's formfield actively check filesizes and extansions.
 Calls to is_valid() will run these validations.</dd>
 </dl>

 ### For references to images
-When images are referenced from another model, this would usually use a Foreign Key on the referring model.
+When images are referenced from another model, this would usually [use a Foreign Key on the referring model](#model-fields).

 ## Template Tags